ratpack/ratpack/ratpack-manual/src/content/chapters/02-getting-started.md

 Notice that the injected dependency is referenced at the handler level adn not in the handlers closure.

-## Deploying your application to the Cloud.
+## Deploying your application to the Cloud

 * Marco Vermeulen has worked very hard in getting Ratpack deployed into Heroku.
 You can read his [blog post](http://wiredforcode.com/blog/2013/08/05/deploy-ratpack-on-heroku/) on how to deploy Ratpack using a buildpack.
 Marco is working on a [gradle plugin](https://github.com/marcoVermeulen/gradle-heroku) that will make deployment into Heroku fairly simple.